cr4yfish/animeScraper/README.md

 # animeScraper
-Only for tetsing purposes.
+Disclaimer: Only for tetsing purposes.
 Do not actually use.

 Hello everyone!